 Go to our Resources Center and download free information about pre-myeloma, full myeloma and short, long-term and late stage side effects.

 If you have been diagnosed with Pre-Myeloma (SBP, MGUS, SMM) or full Multiple Myeloma (stage I,II,III) research shows that you will live a better, longer life and make better treatment decisions about your care by learning about your own prognosis, diagnostic criteria and therapy plan including your:

 Conventional oncology is excellent at what it does.
-But conventional therapies are one small piece of the total Myeloma Puzzle- if you want to be a long-term myeloma survivor.
+But conventional therapies are one small piece of the total Myeloma Puzzle- if you want to enjoy both quality of life and quantity of life.
 The cancer coaching courses outline the strengths and weaknesses of conventional oncology.
 Evidence-based information that will help you make better decisions to reach your own treatment goals.

 Unsure about your next steps?
 Schedule a coaching call with me to discuss your diagnosis, drill down your concerns, and start to build a management plan.
 Schedule a call here.